StefWed/quilted_web_scraper/README.md

 #### Important Note
 Respect Scraping Ethics!

-Always check on the website's robots.txt and see if and what the owners allow in regard to gathering information.
 The scraped content belongs to the website owner.
 Check robots.txt and the Terms of Use!
 If in doubt, scrape websites which have an API.
 Making requests to a website can cause a toll on a website's performance, please do not cause any disruption to the regular functioning of the website!

 #### Notebook WebScraping_SearchResult_FirstPage.ipynb